You may be wondering, “who is the best contract lawyer near me?”

 Having a lawyer review a legal document – such as a lease – before signing it is about protecting yourself.

 The same logic can apply to someone purchasing a house, someone selling a house, or someone taking a new job.
-Any time there is a contract involved, it is always a good idea to have a business lawyer take a look.
+Any time there is a contract involved, it is always a good idea to have a business contract lawyer, government contracts lawyer, or employment contract lawyer take a look.

-The lawyer can make sure the other party is not trying to take advantage of you.
-If needed, the lawyer can also negotiate and ask for certain changes to be made to better protect you.
+Whether its an employment contract lawyer or a business contract lawyer, the lawyer can make sure the other party is not trying to take advantage of you.
+If needed, the contract attorney can also negotiate and ask for certain changes to be made to better protect you.

-Legally, it is your right to have a lawyer check a contract before you sign it.
+Legally, it is your right to have a contract attorney check a contract before you sign it.
 If the person on the other end doesn’t seem to want this to happen, there is usually a reason why.

 By all means, it is vital to have a competent business lawyer revise your contract before it is signed and becomes enforceable.
 The final deal terms should be drafted and revised to match the interests of the parties.

-Should I Have a Lawyer Review My Contract Before Signing?
+Should I Have a Contract Lawyer Review My Contract Before Signing?

-Ideally, it is always a good idea to have a lawyer read over any legally binding document before you sign it.
+Ideally, it is always a good idea to have one of the contract lawyers read over any legally binding document before you sign it.

 The last thing anyone wants to do is find out they unintentionally agreed to something because they didn’t understand the contract.
-A lawyer can guarantee the contract is in your best interest.
+A business contract lawyer can guarantee that the contract is in your best interest.

 Do Business Contracts Have to Be Drafted by a Lawyer?

-Legally, a business contract does not have to be drafted by a lawyer in order to be admissible in court.
+Legally, a business contract does not have to be drafted by a lawyer to be admissible in court.

-In fact, it is not uncommon for small business owners to use a storm-bought form to create a contract or to create a contract themselves.
+It is not uncommon for small business owners to use a store-bought form to create a contract or to create a contract themselves.
 In history, there have even been cases – that were upheld in court – where the contract was written on napkins.

 The issue with taking a do-it-yourself approach to drawing up a contract is that while you may do a good – or great – job of describing the agreement between you and other parties in the contract, you may not be able to think about all of the ways the agreement between you and the other parties could take a turn for the worse.

-In most cases, the purpose of a lawyer isn’t to handle the basic details of the initial promise between you and the other parties.
+In most cases, the purpose of a business contract lawyer isn’t to handle the basic details of the initial promise between you and the other parties.

-A lawyer, however, is going to look at the contract from a different perspective.
+A contract lawyer, however, is going to look at the contract from a different perspective.

-This way the lawyer can make sure there are not any hidden loopholes.
+This way, the business contract lawyer can make sure there are not any hidden loopholes.
 This is also the only way to make sure all possible hiccups that could occur are addressed in the contract.

-Basically, if you draw up a contract by yourself you are going to think about the small picture – the agreement you and the other parties have.
+If you draw up a contract by yourself, you are going to think about the small picture – the agreement you and the other parties have.

-A lawyer at Mollaei Law, on the other hand, is going to look at the big picture instead – all of the different things that could happen after the contract is signed.
+A contract lawyer, on the other hand, is going to look at the big picture instead – all of the different things that could happen after the contract is signed.

-Should I Have a Lawyer Review My Employment Contract Before Signing?
+Should I Have an Employment Contract Lawyer Review My Employment Contract Before Signing?

 A promising company has just offered you employment.
 You are happy with the numbers and ready to sign the contract.

-Even though everything feels right, it is still in your best interest to have a contract review lawyer examine the contract before you sign on the dotted line.
+Even though everything feels right, it is still in your best interest to have an employment contract lawyer examine the contract before you sign on the dotted line.

-In fact, there are a lot of reasons why you want a contract lawyer to review your employment contract before signing it:
+There are a lot of reasons why you want an employment contract lawyer to review your employment contract before signing it:

-- Job Security: Are you getting any sort of job security with this contract?
-This is a question only a lawyer can answer for you.
+Job Security: Are you getting any sort of job security with this contract?
+This is a question only an employment contract lawyer can answer for you.

-- Compensation and Benefits: A lawyer will make sure you understand what compensation and benefits are being offered through the contract with this job.
+Compensation and Benefits: An employment contract lawyer will make sure you understand what compensation and benefits are being offered through the contract with this job.